Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

 \section{Introduction}

-Over the last decade, the Minimal Model Program (MMP) for threefolds over a field of characteristic $>3$ has been largely established.
-First, Hacon and Xu proved the existence of minimal models for terminal threefolds over an algebraically closed field $k$ of characteristic $ > 5$ (\cite{hacon2015three}).
+In birational geometry, the Minimal Model Program (MMP) is a conjectural program to classify all algebraic varieties up to birational equivalence.
+This program predicts that after finitely many birational transforms, every variety with mild singularities admits a birational model which is either a minimal model or a Mori fibre space.
+In characteristic $0$, much progress has been made towards the MMP.
+For example, it has been fully established in dimensions $\leq 3$.
+In higher dimensions, it's proved in \cite{birkar2010existence} that the minimal models for varieties of general type exist.
+However, in positive characteristics, due to the failure of vanishing theorems, there has been some big progress in the MMP only after the work of Hacon and Xu (see \cite{hacon2015three}).
+They proved the existence of minimal models for terminal threefolds over an algebraically closed field $k$ of characteristic $p > 5$.
 Then Cascini, Tanaka and Xu proved that arbitrary terminal threefold over $k$ is birational to either a minimal model or a Mori fibre space (\cite{cascini2015base}).
-Base on it, Birkar and Waldron established the MMP for klt threefolds over $k$ (\cite{birkar2013existence,birkar2017existence}).
+Based on it, Birkar and Waldron established the MMP for klt threefolds over $k$ (\cite{birkar2016existence,birkar2017existence}).
 Moreover, there are some generalizations of it in various directions.
-For example, see \cite{hashizume2017minimal,waldron2018lmmp} for its generalization to lc pairs, \cite{gongyo2019rational,hacon2019minimal,hacon2022relative} for its generalization to low characteristics, and \cite{das2019log} for its generalization to imperfect base fields.
+For example, see \cite{hashizume2020minimal,waldron2018lmmp} for its generalization to log canonical (lc for short) pairs, \cite{gongyo2019rational,hacon2022minimal,hacon2022relative} for its generalization to low characteristics, \cite{das2022log,waldron2023mori} for its generalization to imperfect base fields, and \cite{bhatt2023globally,takamatsu2023m} for its analog in mixed characteristics.

-Now we can run MMP for lc threefold pairs over a perfect field of characteristic $>3$ (see Theorem \ref{lcmmp}).
-Hence a central problem remained is the following conjecture.\\
+Now we can run MMP for lc pairs of dimension $3$ over a perfect field of characteristic $p >3$ (see Theorem \ref{lcmmp}).
+Hence a central problem remaining is the following conjecture.\\

-\bf{Abundance conjecture.} Let $(X,B)$ be a projective lc threefold pair over an algebraically closed field $k$ of characteristic $>3$.
+\bf{Abundance conjecture.} Let $(X,B)$ be a projective lc pair of dimension $3$ over a perfect field $k$ of characteristic $p >3$.
 If $K_{X}+B$ is nef, then it is semi-ample.\\